-I like the motto, "Modest is hottest."
-Rather than draw attention to her curves and cleavage, a Christian woman dresses to highlight her spiritual, inner beauty.
+I like the motto I once saw on a T-shirt, "Modest is hottest."
+Rather than draw attention to her curves, a Christian woman dresses to highlight her character.

-Then in verse 11, "Let a woman learn in silence with all submission."
-From here through Chapter 3, Paul deals with the qualifications for church leaders.

-And they fall into three categories... character, giftedness, and gender.
+Then in verse 11, 1 Timothy 2:11 "Let a woman learn in silence with all submission."
+From here through Chapter 3 Paul deals with the qualifications for church leaders.
+And eligibility falls under three categories: character, giftedness, gender.
 Sadly, today's church stresses giftedness.
-Yet the only giftedness Paul mentions is "apt to teach."
+Yet the only giftedness Paul mentions is 1 Timothy 3:2 "apt to teach."
 His priority is on character and gender.